Project-MONAI/tutorials/auto3dseg/README.md

 An example with detailed description is discussed [here](docs/run_with_minimal_input.md).
 And we demonstrate the entire pipeline with all necessary components in this example [notebook](notebooks/auto_runner.ipynb) using the AutoRunner class.

-#### 2. Demystifying Auto3D Components

-##### Reference Python APIs for Auto3DSeg
+### 2. Run with Module APIs

 **Auto3DSeg** offers the one-stop AutoRunner API to execute the pipeline, as well as the APIs to access the underlying components built to support the AutoRunner.
 In this [notebook](notebooks/auto3dseg_autorunner_ref_api.ipynb), AutoRunner is broken down by the step-by-step and we will introduce the API calls in Python and CLI commands.
-Particularly, we will map the AutoRunner commands and configurations to each of the Auto3Dseg module APIs.
+Particularly, we will map the AutoRunner commands and configurations to each of the **Auto3DSeg** module APIs.

-##### Modules
+## Demystifying Auto3DSeg Components

 Each module of **Auto3DSeg** in different steps can be individually used for different purposes.
 And functions/methods in the components can be customized by users.